Bridget Malcolm: Career

 In 2018, Malcolm revealed that she was body shamed during a previous photo shoot.

 In 2020, after two years of intensive therapy, she began a podcast with Dr. Allie Sharma, called Model Mentality, to address mental illness such as eating disorders that are present within the fashion industry.
 She also completed an internship in international communications at the United Nations in New York.

 Criticism of the industry

 Malcolm went on to do interviews, both in print and on Australian 60 Minutes, in which she criticized the culture at Victoria's Secret.
-Malcolm said that she had been groomed while underage, sexually assaulted and bullied, which led to eating disorders, drug use, physical and mental lack of health and emotional issues, including suicide ideation.
+Malcolm said that she had been groomed while underage, sexually assaulted and bullied, which led to eating disorders, physical and mental lack of health and emotional issues, including suicide ideation.
 She underwent years of therapy afterward.
 Malcolm says that the stress she went through at Victoria's Secret was common among the models while she was there.

 Personal life

 When Malcolm was younger, she practiced ballet for 13 years.
 She is also a classically trained musician, having studied oboe at the Western Australian Academy of Performing Arts (WAAPA).